John Langstaff

-In the later 1970s and early 1980s, Jack, as he was addressed by some, was associated with the Young Audiences organization in the United States, which creates and presents performance arts in educational settings.
+In the later 1970s and early 1980s, Jack, as he was known by some, was associated with the Young Audiences organization in the United States, which creates and presents performance arts in educational settings.
 Langstaff was Executive Director of Young Audiences of Massachusetts, and collaborated with many cultural, educational, health and community organizations in the Greater Boston area and New England.

 Langstaff's recording career was varied and long.
 Beginning with English traditional music in the 1950s, he continued with the founding of Revels Records, recording primarily children's and traditional music.
 Several of his early recordings were made in London with noted producer George Martin.

 In 1943 Langstaff married Diane Hamilton.
 They divorced in 1947.
 He was later married to Nancy Woodbridge, a pianist.

 Langstaff died on December 13, 2005, of a stroke.

 On May 17, 2006 David Nath's documentary film To Drive The Dark Away, which chronicles Langstaff's life and work with the Christmas Revels, had its world premiere in Arlington, Massachusetts.